 The members of the Compensation Committee are Mr. Meyers (Chair), Mr. Henriques, Dr. Torti and Dr. Cheng.
+Dr. Cheng will not be standing for re-election at the Annual Meeting.
+If elected to our Board at the Annual Meeting, Dr. Tram will be joining the Compensation Committee upon the conclusion of the Annual Meeting.
 Our Board has determined that each of the members of the Compensation Committee has the appropriate experience for their Committee responsibilities based on their prior senior roles in our industry.
 Our Board has determined that each member of our Compensation Committee is independent.